Last updated: April 2023

 Liability only insurance generally refers to the most basic level of coverage that you can purchase for your vehicle.
 It's one of the most common types of coverage that is legally required (in almost every state) and will help protect you should you injure another person or cause damage to their property while operating your vehicle.

 When you hear someone say "liability only," they're actually referring to two types of coverages that go hand in hand, not one: bodily injury liability and property damage liability.
 Together, these coverages help pay for the other person's medical expenses, lost wages, vehicle repair, vehicle replacement, and more after an accident that is primarily your fault.

 While liability only coverage will help you meet the legal requirements in most states, it may not offer you an adequate amount of coverage in the event of an accident.
 Why?
 Liability car insurance alone does not provide coverage for your car or your injuries.
 Without coverage beyond liability only, you could be faced with big repair bills for the vehicle you depend on every day.

 You might hear people talking about liability vs full coverage when shopping for car insurance.
 However, you won't actually see the term "full coverage" listed when it's time to get a quote.
 Despite what many people may think, there's no such thing as full coverage car insurance!
-When people refer to "full coverage," they're typically describing a policy that includes the state-required bodily injury and property damage liability insurance, together with comprehensive and collision coverage.
+When people refer to "full coverage," they're typically describing a policy that includes the state-required bodily injury and property damage liability insurance, together with comprehensive coverage and collision coverage.

 Collision and comprehensive are both related to damages that occur to your vehicle.
 Collision coverage can come in handy when your vehicle hits another object or is hit by a hit-and-run driver.

 But note the fiction in using the phrase "full coverage."
 Consider that a policy that is described as "full coverage" might not cover: